les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 These are the minimum number of questions that satisfy the goals of daily stand-ups.
 Other topics of discussion (e.g., design discussions, gossip, etc.) should be deferred until after the meeting.

-Il s'agit du nombre minimum de questions satisfaisant aux objectifs du stand-ups quotidiens.
-Les autres sujets de discussion (par exemple les discussions sur la conception, les ragots, etc ...) devraient être différé pour après la réunion du stand-up.
+Il s'agit du nombre minimum de questions satisfaisant aux objectifs du stand-up quotidien.
+Les autres sujets de discussion (par exemple les discussions sur la conception, les ragots, etc ...) devraient être différés pour après la réunion du stand-up.

 Olve Maudal suggested that the questions should be reversed in order to emphasise the correct order of importance:

-Olve Maudal suggèrent que les questions devraient être inversées afin de mettre en avant l'ordre d'importance réel des questions :
+Olve Maudal a suggéré que les questions devraient être inversées afin de mettre en avant l'ordre d'importance réel des questions :

 > 1. Any impediments in your way?
 > 2. What are you working on today?